matozoid/matozoid.github.io/_posts/2017-04-27-code-generation-steps.md

 comments: true
 tags: javaparser
 ---

+What's below is outdated starting from version 3.2.9.
+Currently the build does not include any code generation phases anymore.
+They can be run manually with two scripts, one to generate the metamodel, and one to run the core generators.
+Sadly this will mean that we will have to run these by hand for every PR, but it sure is a lot clearer!

+Outdated
+---

 Since version 3.1.0 I made a start on generating the repetitive parts of the JavaParser code, of which there are many.